Kurama622/pdf2img/README.md

 ### Use In Ranger

-If you want to use pdf2img in ranger, you need not to clone the repository.
+If you want to use pdf2img in ranger, you don't need to clone the repository.
 I have prepared the class named `pdf2img` for you:
 ```python
 class pdf2img(Command):
     """